 Both can be reached from Harlingen, while the access point for busy Ameland is the port of Holwerd.
 The smallest of the four islands is Schiermonnikoog; this can be reached from Leeuwarden and Dokkum, but the shorter route there is from neighbouring Groningen.

-If you’re after bulbs, then make a beeline for the bulb growers’ showcase, the Keukenhof gardens, located on the edge of the little town of Lisse, beside the N208 about 15km north of Leiden.
-The largest flower gardens in the world, dating back to 1949, the Keukenhof was designed by a group of prominent bulb growers to convert people to the joys of growing flowers from bulbs in their gardens.
+If you’re after bulbs, then make a beeline for the bulb growers’ showcase, the Keukenhof Gardens.
+These gardens are located on the edge of the little town of Lisse, beside the N208 about 15km north of Leiden.
+The largest flower garden in the world, dating back to 1949, the Keukenhof was designed by a group of prominent bulb growers to convert people to the joys of growing flowers from bulbs in their gardens.

 Capital of Noord-Brabant, ’s-Hertogenbosch is a lively town, particularly on Wednesdays and Saturdays, when its Markt fills with traders from all over the province.
 Better known as Den Bosch (pronounced “bos”), it merits a day or two’s exploration.
 Beneath the graceful townhouses of the old city flows the Binnendieze, its gloomy depths spanned by small wooden bridges.